RickyL-2000/c-learning/c_basic(primer)/notes/IO.md

 ```

 * ptr is address to which data are stored
-* size is the size of one "thing"
+* size is the size of one "thing" (thing is a data type)
 * n_elt is the number of "things"
 * returns number of "things" read or 0 on failure